 Phase 3 Procedures and Application Guidelines

 In preparation for the highly anticipated Phase 3, the Los Angeles Department of Cannabis Regulation (DCR) is hosting technical assistance workshops to advise and prepare potential applicants.
 They also published a video and powerpoint slides detailing the process of Social Equity (SE) vetting, requirements for applications and the Phase 3 application process.
-Both the slides and video can be found here.

 After some uncertainty in the industry, DCR Executive Director Cat Packer portrayed confidence, when confirming at the August 6th DCR Workshop that Phase 3 applications would indeed open, as planned, on September 3, 2019, at 10:00 a.m.